-Aimi Hamraie, author of Building Access: Universal Design and the Politics of Disability, will be coming this fall!
+Aimi Hamraie, author of Building Access: Universal Design and the Politics of Disability, will be coming!

 Many Purdue students report that they never considered disability as an aspect of diversity or identity before they took a class in critical disability studies.
 The Critical Disability Studies minor demonstrates to students and the larger Purdue community that our identities are informed by our disability status as well as by our racial, sexual, gender, national, and class status.

 Here are some representative student comments about previous classes in critical disability studies: